Absa CEO in talks to leave S.African bank after 15 months in post

-JOHANNESBURG (Reuters) - Absa Chief Executive Daniel Mminele is in talks with the board about leaving after just 15 months at the helm of one of Africa’s biggest lenders, the bank said on Tuesday, sending its shares down more than 4%.
+JOHANNESBURG (Reuters) - Absa Chief Executive Daniel Mminele is in talks with the board about leaving after just 15 months at the helm of one of Africa’s biggest lenders, the bank said on Tuesday, in a move that surprised investors and sent its shares down 5%.

 Mminele, a former deputy central bank governor, took the reins at Absa from long-time boss Maria Ramos in January 2020.